Ex-Congress MLA Asif Khan arrested for 'manhandling', abusing Delhi police constable | Headlines

 The Delhi Police on Saturday arrested former Congress MLA Asif Mohammad Khan for allegedly abusing and manhandling a Delhi Police officer in the national capital's Jamia Nagar.
 Two others identified as Minhaaz and Saabir have also been detained by the Delhi Police, in this connection.

-Khan was using a megaphone without prior permission from Election Commission, while addressing a gathering near Tayyab Masjid, Police said.
+Khan was using a megaphone without prior permission from Election Commission while addressing a gathering near Tayyab Masjid, Police said.
 "During patrolling near the Tayyab Masjid area yesterday, a police constable noticed a gathering.
-One Asif Mohammad Khan, father of Congress MCD counselor candidate Ariba Khan along with his supporters was addressing the gathering using a loud hailer," said Delhi Police.
+One Asif Mohammad Khan, father of Congress MCD counsellor candidate Ariba Khan along with his supporters was addressing the gathering using a loud hailer," said Delhi Police.

 As per police when the constable enquired from the former MLA whether or not he had permission from the EC for using the loud hailer, he turned aggressive and started misbehaving with him.
 "Asif used abusive language and manhandled the constable.
 A complaint was registered against Asif in Shaheen Bagh police station and an investigation is underway," said Delhi Police.